Paperman: Reception

 Film critic Jeff Shannon, writing for RogerEbert.com, called the short "brilliant from start to finish" writing that the film proved "yet again that traditional 2-D animation is every bit as expressive as computer-generated 3-D".
 Leonard Maltin called the short an "amusing and ingenious love story" noting that it was "perfection itself".

 There is some discussion regarding some similarities in the storyline and concept of Paperman and Patrick Hughes' 2008 short film, Signs.
-But Hughes himself dismissed the idea of copying, saying "There are similarities, but I really admire the short, I think it's beautiful.
-Every piece of work I've ever done, I've had someone say the same things about me."
+Hughes himself dismissed the idea of copying while acknowledging the similarities between them, but he admired the short and called it "beautiful".

 Paperman was nominated and won both an Academy Award for Best Animated Short Film at the 85th Academy Awards and the Annie Award for Best Animated Short Subject at the 40th Annie Awards.
 It was the first Disney short to win an Oscar in that category since 1969.